 Myth: That in reality the stories of returning soldiers being spat at or upon was made up by Far Right extremists as a way to smear the antiwar movement

-Fact: Cases of being spit on have been documented in numerous contemporaneous news articles and in a Dec 27, 1971 CBS TV interview of a returning combat medic, Delmar Pickett, Jr. In fact, spitting on troops was so common that the National Guard was specifically trained not to react to spitting.
+Fact: In 1966, antiwar protestors marched with the Vietcong flag (NYT 4-17-66) and cases of being spit on were documented in WSJ 10-8-68, WAPO 6-2-71 and NYT 11-30-71.
+In a Dec 27, 1971 CBS TV interview of a returning combat medic, Delmar Pickett, Jr., Pickett stated that he was spit on in Seattle.
+In fact, spitting on troops was so common that the New York Times reported (8-26-1967) that the National Guard was specifically trained not to react to spitting.

 - Professor Jerry Lembcke wrote "The Spitting Image: Myth, Memory, and the Legacy of Vietnam" which concluded that the spitting stories were a myth.

 - Lembcke didn't bother to reveal that he was a member of the Vietnam Veterans Against the War and was a Marxist and an anti-war activist who had an agenda in publishing his book.